 Access to Workflow API

-By default, the access to Workflow API is not restricted in any way.
-The access settings are available in the admin panel on the Dashboard page.
+The access to Workflow API is not restricted in any way by default.
+Access options are available in the section: 'Settings' and then by clicking the tab 'Security'.

 - Api access token - you can set an access token for Workflow API; if the token is set, then each request to Workflow API must contain a token field with the correct value.

 - Use OpenId Connect for token access - if you check this box, the token access mechanism will work through the Identity Server tools, launched along with each instance of Workflow Server.
-To enable this setting, you should fill in the Api access token field.
+You should fill out the Api access token field to enable this setting.
 How the access token works using the Identity Server (OpenId) is described in the next section.

 Token Access Using Identity Server